 “Yes, Master,” Edric repeated as he shuffled toward his Master’s cauldron, careful not to let his long robe get caught under his feet lest he trip over something in the near dark of the magicist’s chambers.
 Bartrum had his back turned to the boy as he stood over the ominously bubbling liquid, gently stirring it with his staff.
 Edric held the vial out so that his Master would see it.
 “I have it here, Master.”

 The magicist tipped the vial toward the potion and shook the coarse, brown powder from it.
 The liquid sizzled where the powder touched it.
-Bartrum handed the empty vial back to his assistant, then grabbed his staff and resumed stirring, mumbling an incantation under his breath.
-Edric watched him closely, mouthing the same words silently, until the bubbling brew began to emit a faint, sanguine glow.
-Bartrum pulled his staff from the cauldron, and rested himself against it as the ruby light grew ever brighter.
-He glanced over at Edric.
-“Stand back, boy,” Bartrum muttered softly.
+Bartrum handed the empty vial back to his assistant, grabbed his staff, and resumed stirring while mumbling an incantation under his breath.
+Edric closely watched him, silently mouthing the same words, until the bubbling brew began to emit a faint, sanguine glow.
+Bartrum pulled his staff from the cauldron, and rested against it as the ruby light grew ever brighter.
+He glanced at Edric.
+“Stand back, boy,” Bartrum muttered.
 “Mustn’t stand too close now.”

 “He comes,” Bartrum whispered.

-The floor began to rumble.
-A pair of black horns poked from the top of the potion, rising to reveal a bald, scaley head, followed by a set of heavily muscled, spike-tipped shoulders, as a demon emerged from the carmine brew until it was exposed from the waist up.
+The floor ominously rumbled as a pair of black horns poked from the top of the potion, rising to reveal a scaley, bald head, followed by a set of heavily muscled, spike-tipped shoulders, as a demon emerged from the carmine brew until exposed from the waist up.

-“Who dares summon me,” spoke the demon, its angry voice booming like a heap of boulders tumbling down a craggy mountainside.
+“Who dares summon me,” the demon’s angry voice boomed like a heap of boulders tumbling down a craggy mountainside.

 Edric tried very hard to make himself small.